grihabor/biopython/doc/Tutorial/chapter_entrez.rst

 -  If you are using Biopython within some larger software suite, use the tool parameter to specify this.
-You can either explicitly set the tool name as a parameter with each call to Entrez (e.g. include tool="MyLocalScript" in the argument list), or you can set a global tool name:
+You can either explicitly set the tool name as a parameter with each call to Entrez (e.g. include tool=“MyLocalScript” in the argument list), or you can set a global tool name:

    ::